SankalpSTG/go-guide/README.md

 var x = 5
 y := 10
 ```
 The ```:=``` is a shortcut operator to declare variables, we will discuss more on this later.
-If you wish to declare variable with types you can also do that
+If you wish to declare variable with types you can also do that.
+However you cannot use ``:=`` outside of a function.
 ```go
 var x int
 ```